-Morenike (pronounced more-EH-nih-kay) is a Licensed Professional Counselor Associate working under the supervision of Ashley Kuehne, LPC-S. She received her Bachelor of Arts in Psychology from St. Edward’s University in 2017.
+Morenike (pronounced more-EH-nih-kay) is a Licensed Professional Counselor.
+She received her Bachelor of Arts in Psychology from St. Edward’s University in 2017.
 After graduating, she did a year of service through AmeriCorps, then began graduate school the following year.
-She received her Masters of Arts in Counseling Psychology from Texas Woman’s University in 2020.
+She received her Master of Arts in Counseling Psychology from Texas Woman’s University in 2020.

-Morenike is Christian, Black/Nigerian American, and a native Texan! she is also a lover of yoga, cooking, gardening, and painting/collaging.
+Morenike is Christian, Black/Nigerian American, and a native Texan!
+She is also a lover of yoga, cooking, gardening, and painting/collaging.
 These are also many of the things she leans on for self-care.
-She also has one dog named Garvey who is a very fiesty Daschund.
+She also has one dog named Garvey and a cat named Phoebe Buffay.

 Morenike knew she wanted to be a therapist from a very young age to break down barriers to mental healthcare access and advocate for and normalize talking about mental health: the good, the bad, and the especially challenging topics.
 Her hope is that eventually, people might feel less alone on this wild roller coaster called life.